 Dolloped over ice cream, stirred into yogurt, or swirled on simple sugar cookies, lemon curd adds a bright, vibrant punch of flavor to our favorite treats and desserts.
 It is tangy, creamy, and mouth-puckering in all the right ways.

-Lemon Juice - Freshly squeezed lemon juice is what gives lemon curd that punchy flavor.
+Lemon Juice - Freshly squeezed juice is what gives lemon curd that punchy flavor.
 During citrus season, lemons should be in abundance.
 Do not use bottles lemon juice if you can avoid it.
 Squeeze and strain lemons over a mesh sieve to catch any seeds.

 Lemon Zest - A lot of the flavor lies within the oils of the lemon zest.
 Use a microplane or citrus zester to only remove the outter layer.
 Do not grate the white pitch, as it can be quite bitter.
 Concerned about the texture?
 We will be straining out the zest after the lemon curd cooks.

 Butter - Like with all things, butter makes lemon curd rich and creamy.
-It also helps cooked and cooled lemon curd set and thicken.
-Dice you butter into small pieces so that they melt into the warm lemon curd easily.
+It also helps cooked and cooled curd set and thicken.
+Dice you butter into small pieces so that they melt into the warm curd easily.

 Eggs - Whole eggs and egg yolks give body to the lemon curd.
 The eggs make it rich and flavourful, while contributing to its thick and creamy texture.